uoregon-libraries/newspaper-curation-app/hugo/content/contributing/dev-guide.md

 - `resetdb` initializes the database to prepare for NCA development from a "clean slate":
   - Deletes the stack, including database volumes
-  - Starts up key services (db, iiif, dev-agent, sftpgo)
+  - Starts up key services (*db, iiif, oni-web, oni-agent, sftpgo*)
   - Once the database is ready, runs the DB migrations and ingests seed data if you have any (`docker/mysql/nca-seed-data.sql`)
 - `migrate` can be run standalone if you don't have seed data and just need to get the database migrations run
 - `server` prepares, compiles, and runs the HTTP server:
-  - Starts up the necessary pieces of the docker stack (db, iiif, dev-agent, sftpgo)
+  - Starts up the necessary pieces of the docker stack (see above)
   - Provisions a valid SFTPGo key in your `settings` file
   - Compiles the HTTP server in case any changes have been made to the source
   - Runs the server in debug mode
 - `workers` prepares and starts the job runner:
-  - Starts up key docker services (db, iiif, dev-agent, sftpgo)
+  - Starts up key docker services (see above)
   - Compiles `run-jobs` in case the source code changed
   - Runs the standard "watchall" subcommand for the job runner